Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Introduction

 \textbf{1.
-Conceptual contribution: selecting the estimand.} Existing knockoff feature statistics measure many different proxies for variable importance, ranging from regression coefficients to posterior inclusion probabilities.
-We argue that in place of estimating variable importances, knockoff statistics should instead estimate quantities (or estimands) known as ``masked likelihood ratios," which are statistics that optimally distinguish between a feature $\bX_j$ and its knockoff $\tbX_j$.
-In contrast, other knockoff methods suffer by incorrectly prioritizing features $\bX_j$ that are predictive of $\by$ but are nearly indistinguishable from their knockoffs $\tbX_j$.
+Intuition: the right notion of variable importance.} Existing feature statistics measure many different proxies for variable importance, ranging from regression coefficients to posterior inclusion probabilities.
+However, Section \ref{subsec::hiv_motiv} shows that popular lasso-based methods incorrectly prioritize features $\bX_j$ that are predictive of $\bigY$ but are nearly indistinguishable from their knockoffs $\tbX_j$, leading to low power in real applications.
+In contrast to conventional variable importances, MLR statistics instead estimate whether a feature $\bX_j$ is distinguishable from its knockoff $\tbX_j$.

-In particular, we reformulate knockoffs as a guessing game on \textit{masked data} $D = (\by, \{\bX_j, \tbX_j\}_{j=1}^p)$.
-After observing $D$, the analyst must (i) guess the value of $\bX_j$ from the unordered pair $\{\bX_j, \tbX_j\}$ and (ii) arbitrarily reorder the features.
-The analyst earns the right to make $k$ discoveries if approximately $k$ of their first $(1+q)k$ guesses are correct (according to the order they specify), where $q$ is the FDR level.
-We show that to maximize the expected number of discoveries, an asymptotically optimal strategy is to (i) guess the value of $\bX_j$ using a Neyman-Pearson statistic and (ii) order the features by the probability that each guess is correct.
-In the traditional language of knockoffs, this corresponds to using the Neyman-Pearson test statistic for testing $H_0 : \bX_j = \tbx_j$ against $H_a : \bX_j = \bx_j$ as the feature statistic, where $\bx_j$ (resp. $\tbx_j$) is the observed value of the $j$th feature (resp. knockoff) vector.
-We refer to this as the \textit{oracle masked likelihood ratio}, shown below:

-Above, $L_{\theta}(\bX_j =\bx \mid D)$ is the likelihood of observing $\bX_j = \bx \in \R^n$ conditional on the masked data $D$, and $\theta$ are any unknown parameters, such as coefficients in a generalized linear model (GLM) or parameters in a random forest or neural network.
-To aid intuition, observe that swapping $\bx_j$ and $\tbx_j$ flips the sign of $\MLR_j^{\mathrm{oracle}}$, and thus $\MLR_j^{\mathrm{oracle}}$ is a valid knockoff statistic (as reviewed in Section \ref{subsec::knockreview}).
-We also note that \cite{katsevichmx2020} previously argued the \textit{unmasked} likelihood had certain (weaker) optimality properties: we reconcile these results in Sections \ref{subsec::literature} and \ref{subsec::mlr}.

 \textbf{2.
-Theoretical contribution: optimality of masked likelihood ratio (MLR) statistics}.
-The exact optimal knockoff statistics (\ref{eq::oraclemlr}) depend on $\theta$, which is unknown by assumption.
-Thus, we settle for statistics which are average-case optimal over a user-specified prior $\pi$ on the unknown parameters $\theta$.
-Marginalizing over $\theta$ yields the \textit{masked likelihood ratio (MLR) statistic}:
+Theory: asymptotic Bayes-optimality.} Section \ref{subsec::avgopt} shows that MLR statistics asymptotically maximize the number of expected discoveries under $P\bayes$.
+Namely, under technical assumptions, Theorem \ref{thm::avgopt} shows that for any valid feature statistic $w$,